dvdrip/dvdrip/README.md

 - 👋 Hi, I’m @dvdrip
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning .NET 8.0 and Blazor WebAssembly
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects with React frontend and .Net Core backend
-- 📫 How to reach me ...
+- 📫 DM me here so I can add you on discord

 <!---
 dvdrip/dvdrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.